This post is motivated by my belief that a misleading name results in many Canadians holding excessive cash in the TFSA.

 Otherwise, your cash can be invested for higher long-term returns based on your willingness and ability to take on risk.
-I discuss both factors in this post on how a military career can increase expected investment returns.

-When to Hold This Cash in a TFSA
+When To Hold Cash In The TFSA

 The next logical step is to ask: when does it makes sense to hold my cash in the TFSA?